Ataxia123/Notes/Knowledge/Computer Science/Software Engineering/Frontend/Crypto Websites/Design/State of Design 2023/Popular Design Trends.md

 ## **Data Visualization**
 [Data visualization](https://fuselabcreative.com/data-visualization-is-changing-how-we-see/) is a huge UX/UI design trend in 2023, especially in enterprise and analytics applications.
 It can help users understand complex data and make informed decisions.
 Designers must ensure that the data visualization is clear, accurate, and easy to understand.
 The rise of data usage in every imaginable industry is undeniable, and therefore the rise in data viz has exploded as well.
 In many ways, data visualization has become its own form of language, blowing the doors off all other current UX/UI trends, because of its ability to convey complex issues and comparisons in seconds without the need for lengthy text-based explanations.
 Think about our first known languages, such as cave paintings, where stories and information were told through visuals; about 10,000 years later, and were doing the same thing with data visualization.
 Kinda’ of hilarious how some things don’t really change.

-## Minimalism

 ## Custom Illustrations
 Custom digital illustrations ensure a unique and personal touch to the interface, and let’s face it, come as a surprise to most of us in the age of Shutterstock, etc. Custom illustrations can emphasize a recent [application redesign](https://fuselabcreative.com/the-challenges-of-application-redesign-and-case-study/) effort to make improvements.
 Sometimes illustration can help convey complex information in a simple yet interesting way without coming across as intimidating and instead conveying a welcoming look and feel.
 Because custom illustrations create a more human and approachable interface, they can often help build trust and a deeper sense of connection with the users.
 Today, designers use custom illustrations differently in countless ways, such as creating animated illustrations or using illustrations as a frame for the technical or dry content within a digital platform, giving it some needed life.
 When outputting generated code, I will leave comments where I think custom illustrations may be useful.

 ## Glassmorphism

-## Cards
+### Cards
 Certainly!
 In the glassmorphism design system, cards and rounded corners are essential design elements that contribute to the overall aesthetic of depth, realism, and visual appeal.
 Let's explore how these elements are utilized:

 **1. Cards in Glassmorphism:**
 Cards are a versatile UI component used to group related content, and they play a significant role in the glassmorphism design style.
 Glassmorphism cards often have a semi-transparent, frosted glass-like appearance, creating a sense of depth and separation from the background.
 Here's how cards are used in the glassmorphism design system:

 - **Translucency and Blur:** Glassmorphism cards typically have a slightly blurred background with a translucent effect, imitating the look of frosted glass.
 This effect adds a layer of realism and sophistication to the design.
+This should only be done on elements that will contrast well with the background.
+A white card on a white background with blur + transparency will not look good.
 - **Background and Opacity:** The background color of the card is often set to a semi-transparent or slightly opaque color.
 This allows users to see through the card to some extent, contributing to the glass-like aesthetic.
 - **Content Division:** Cards effectively group related content, creating visual separation between different sections of a user interface.
 They provide a clean and organized way to present information.